fbpx

 If your a Personal Injury Firm, why do you do Employment Law?

-Matt Lalande has been representing victims with life changing injuries since 2003.
-Many injured victims inevitably end up with employment situations as a result of their inability to get back to work – many get fired or end up having issues with their long-term disability carrier.
-As a result Matt has represented both injured clients and clients in the community, as well as employees, since 2003.
+Matt Lalande has been representing victims with life-changing injuries since 2003.
+Many injured victims inevitably end up in employment situations because of their inability to get back to work—many get fired or have issues with their long-term disability carrier.
+As a result, Matt has represented both injured clients and clients in the community, as well as employees, since 2003.

 TALK TO US